 2016 | 2,662,239 | 2,324,758 | 337,481 |

 Per the TX Constitution, each county in the state must create at least one and up to eight Justice Court precincts, depending on the population and needs of the people.
 Each Justice Court precinct may have one or two Justices of the Peace to preside.
 These courts have original jurisdiction over Class C misdemeanor cases which include petty crimes.
 They can also handle minor civil disputes, resolve tort cases and contract disputes, deal with traffic violations, issues search or arrest warrants and may even double as the county coroner in some counties.
-Justice Courts are the small claims courts for Texas.
+Justice Courts are the small claims courts for TX.

-Each incorporated city of Texas also has a Municipal Court.
+Each incorporated city of TX also has a Municipal Court.
 Some of the larger cities have multiple Municipal Courts depending on caseload.
 Municipal Courts are limited jurisdiction courts with original and exclusive authority over city ordinance violations.
 Within the city limits, however, they have concurrent jurisdiction with Justice Courts over Class C misdemeanors and petty crimes with small fines.
 These courts can charge penalties of up to $2,000 related to zoning, public health, fire safety, and sanitation issues.
 Judges in Municipal Courts may also issue arrest and search warrants.